Columbus Nursing Home Choking Attorneys

-While a choking injury could appear to be accidental, Rinehardt Law Firm can hold the care facilities accountable.
+While a choking injury could appear to be accidental, Rinehardt Injury Attorneys can hold the care facilities accountable.
 If choking occurred while the resident was not being properly monitored, it is the sole fault of the care facility.
-Choking, even if accidental, can lead to a loss of oxygen flow to the brain, which could lead to brain damage and possibly death; which is why it is so important for nursing home to enforce dietary restrictions and closely monitor patients who are at risk for choking during meal times.
+Choking, even if accidental, can lead to a loss of oxygen flow to the brain, which could lead to brain damage and possibly death, which is why it is so important for nursing home to enforce dietary restrictions and closely monitor patients who are at risk for choking during meal times.

 There are a variety of ways that a nursing home can be held accountable for a choking incident.
-If a staff member(s) fails to comply with a patient’s dietary guidelines and/or does not provide the proper supervision is the most common liability, however, if staff does not follow medical orders, or if a care facility is understaffed or is staffing underqualified personnel, Rinehardt Law Firm can and will hold the care facility responsible for their role in your loved one’s choking injury.
+Whether a care facility is understaffed or is staffing underqualified personnel, the staff do not follow medical orders, fail to comply with a patient’s dietary guidelines, or don’t provide the proper supervision, the Rinehardt Injury Attorneys can and will hold the care facility responsible for their role in your loved one’s choking injury.

-The Rinehardt Law Firm personal injury attorneys in both Mansfield and Columbus fight to hold care facilities accountable for abusing or neglecting patients.
-To simply say that, “these things happen, these are fail, vulnerable people” is not good enough.
+The Rinehardt Injury Attorneys nursing home neglect attorneys in both Mansfield and Columbus fight to hold care facilities accountable for abusing or neglecting patients.
+To simply say that, “these things happen, these are frail, vulnerable people” is not good enough.
 If your loved one has suffered an injury due to the negligence of others at a care facility, call us to determine what legal options are available for your case.

 Rinehardt Injury Attorneys is the answer to your personal injury.
 Our team of attorneys and case managers have represented clients in in Columbus and throughout central and north central Ohio for years.
 We treat every new client as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
 We offer free consultations with no obligation, so don’t hesitate to contact our team about your legal matter.